Edirom/Edirom-Online/README.md

 For running the tests provided in the [ANT build file] we rely on `xmllint` and `SaxonHE`.
-On a Debian based Linux system these can be installed with `ap-get install libsaxonhe-java libxml2-utils`.
+On a Debian based Linux system these can be installed with `apt-get install libsaxonhe-java libxml2-utils`.
 If SaxonHE is not available from your classpath by default you might need to explicitly point ANT at it by providing the `-lib` parameter, e.g. `ant -lib